Belmont Bruins women's basketball

 The Belmont Bruins women's basketball team represents Belmont University in Nashville, Tennessee.
 They currently play in the Missouri Valley Conference.
 On April 24, 2017, former DePaul assistant coach Bart Brooks was introduced as the new Bruins' head coach.

 History

 Belmont began play in 1968, with Division I play beginning in 1997.
 They have won six conference regular-season titles (two in the ASUN Conference and four in the OVC, with an additional OVC division title) and the conference tournament seven times (ASUN once, OVC six times).
-They have made the NCAA Tournament seven times, along with eight WNIT appearances and four NAIA Tournament appearances.
-As of the end of the 2015-16 season, the Bruins have an all-time record of 884-501 and a Division I record of 316-217.
+They have made the NCAA Tournament seven times, along with three WNIT appearances, one WBIT appearance and four NAIA Tournament appearances.
+As of the end of the 2023-2024 season, the Bruins have an all-time record of 1,083-563 and a Division I record of 526-298.